bbelderbos/youtube-thumbnails/README.md

 ## Usage

-To start simple the script relies on short titles it splits by newline, for example:
+To start simple the script relies on short titles it splits by a pipe character, for example:

 ```
-python thumbs.py "PyBites\nDev Tools\nTraining"
+python thumbs.py "PyBites|Marketing|Training"
 ```

 ... creates this image in the `images/` output folder: